Satisfactory Academic Progress

 GPA screenshot

 • SAP is monitored every semester.
-The warning and/or appeal probationary period, therefore, is the equivalent to one semester where at least 6 units are attempted.
+The warning and/or appeal probationary period, therefore, is the equivalent to one semester where at least half time units are attempted.

 • Students who fully meet all three standards above are considered successfully making academic progress for financial aid.

-• Students who are not meeting one or more standards are notified via email of the results and the impact on their aid eligibility.
-Students first receive a Warning status for one semester.
-If after the Warning semester you are still not meeting SAP, you will be considered Failing SAP, and will need to submit an appeal to regain your eligibility.
+• Students who are not meeting one or more standards are notified via their SF State email of the results and the impact on their aid eligibility.
+Students first receive a "Warning" status for one semester.
+If after the Warning semester they are still not meeting SAP, you will be considered Failing SAP, and will need to submit an appeal to regain your eligibility.

 Appeals Policy